Baby, Please Don't Go: Later blues and R&B recordings

 Big Joe Williams' various recordings inspired other blues musicians to record their interpretations of the song and it became a blues standard.
 Early examples include Papa Charlie McCoy as "Tampa Kid" (1936), Leonard "Baby Doo" Caston (1939), Lightnin' Hopkins — called "Back to New Orleans" (1947), John Lee Hooker (1949), and Big Bill Broonzy (1952).
 By the early 1950s, the song was reworked in contemporary musical styles, with an early rhythm and blues/jump blues version by Billy Wright (1951), a harmonized doo-wop version by the Orioles (a number eight R&B hit in 1952), (Note: The Orioles' original 1952 Jubilee single lists the songwriters as "Strutt – Alexander", while a compilation issued by the label in 1962 lists the writers as "T. Skye – R. C. Gardner") (Note: Music historian Larry Birbaum suggested that the Orioles' 1951 version inspired James Brown's first hit "Please, Please, Please" (1956).) and an Afro-Cuban-influenced rendition by Rose Mitchell (1954).
 Mose Allison recorded the tune in his jazz-blues piano style for the album Transfiguration of Hiram Brown (1960).

 In 1953, Muddy Waters recast the song as a Chicago-blues ensemble piece with Little Walter and Jimmy Rogers.
 Chess Records originally issued the single with the title "Turn the Lamp Down Low", although the song is also referred to as "Turn Your Lamp Down Low", "Turn Your Light Down Low", or "Baby Please Don't Go".
 (Note: Muddy Waters' original Chess single lists the songwriters as "Strutt, Alexander", although reissues credit "McKinley Morganfield" (his legal name).
 The song is registered as "Turn the Lamps[sic] Down Low" with Joseph Lee Williams as the songwriter.
 ISWC T-070.278.618-2.)
 He regularly played the song, several performances were recorded.
 Live versions appear on Muddy Waters at Newport 1960 and on Live at the Checkerboard Lounge, Chicago 1981 with members of the Rolling Stones.
 AllMusic critic Bill Janovitz cites the influence of Waters' adaptation:

 The most likely link between the Williams recordings and all the rock covers that came in the 1960s and 1970s would be the Muddy Waters 1953 Chess side, which retains the same swinging phrasing as the Williams takes, but the session musicians beef it up with a steady driving rhythm section, electrified instruments and Little Walter Jacobs wailing on blues harp.

-Moses Allison recorded a jazzy version on his album Mose Allison Takes To the Hills (Epic, 1962).
+Mose Allison recorded a jazzy version on his album Mose Allison Takes to the Hills (Epic, 1962).